Response Letters 2

 I understand that you are having some relationship problems, although that is a very broad term.

 The best thing I can suggest that you do is to pray about it since you did not give me any real information to help you more.
-Prayer can be your best tool that you have to work with.
+Prayer can be the best tool that you have to work with.
 Check out this page NeedEncouragment.com/how-to-pray

 I suggest that you call this phone number to talk with someone in more detail.
 800-633-3446